-1. INTRODUCTION
+1. Introduction

-- 1.1 This policy summarises the law relating to insider trading and sets out the Company's trading policy on buying and selling the Company's Securities and Financial Products issued over or in respect of the Company's Securities that are able to be traded on a financial market. - 1.2 During the performance of an employee's, a contractor's or a director's duties, the employee, contractor or director may become aware of, or come into contact with, information regarding the activities or potential activities of Eureka Group Holdings Ltd ("EGH") and its controlled entities ("the Company") that is not publicly available. - 1.3 The Corporations Act 2001 (Cth) ("Corporations Act") and common law fiduciary duties prohibit employees, other persons and directors from trading in the Company Securities when they possess information which, if declared publicly, would be likely to affect the price or value of the Company Securities.
+- 1.1.
+This policy summarises the law relating to insider trading and sets out the Company's trading policy on buying and selling the Company's Securities and Financial Products issued over or in respect of the Company's Securities that are able to be traded on a financial market. - 1.2.
+During the performance of an employee's, a contractor's or a director's duties, the employee, contractor or director may become aware of, or come into contact with, information regarding the activities or potential activities of Eureka Group Holdings Ltd ("EGH") and its controlled entities ("the Company") that is not publicly available. - 1.3.
+The Corporations Act 2001 (Cth) ("Corporations Act") and common law fiduciary duties prohibit employees, other persons and directors from trading in the Company Securities when they possess information which, if declared publicly, would be likely to affect the price or value of the Company Securities.
 This form of illegal conduct is commonly referred to as insider trading.
-The consequences for breaching the wide-ranging legislative provisions of the Corporations Act and common law duties which prohibit insider trading are serious. - 1.4 In addition to the legal requirements, EGH has developed a policy which restricts Designated Persons trading in Company Securities in certain circumstances. - 1.5 For the purposes of this Policy:
+The consequences for breaching the wide-ranging legislative provisions of the Corporations Act and common law duties which prohibit insider trading are serious. - 1.4.
+In addition to the legal requirements, EGH has developed a policy which restricts Designated Persons trading in Company Securities in certain circumstances. - 1.5.
+For the purposes of this Policy:

+Associate

-1 1 'Associate' means a company controlled by a Designated Person, a trust of which a Designated Person is a trustee or a beneficiary, spouse, partner or child of a Designated Person.
-'Company Securities ' includes shares issued by EGH and financial products issued or created over or in respect of shares issued by EGH.
-'Director' means non-executive and executive directors of the Company.
-'Designated Person s' means and includes Directors, Key Management Personnel, employees and contractors of the Company.
-'Key Management Personnel' has the meaning given to that term in AASB 124 (Related Party Disclosure) and includes without limitation Directors, the Chief Executive Officer ("CEO") and Senior Executives who have authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly.
-'Senior Executive' means CEO, Chief Financial Officer, and Company Secretary.
+means a company controlled by a Designated Person, a trust of which a Designated Person is a trustee or a beneficiary, spouse, partner or child of a Designated Person.

+Company Securities

+includes shares issued by EGH and financial products issued or created over or in respect of shares issued by EGH.

+Director

+means non-executive and executive directors of the Company.

+Key Management Personnel

+means and includes Directors, Key Management Personnel, employees and contractors of the Company.

+Senior Executive

+means CEO, Chief Financial Officer, and Company Secretary.
-- 1.6 This policy: - 1.6.1 provides an outline of the insider trading and other relevant provisions of the Corporations Act; and - 1.6.2 sets out the rules relating to dealings by Designated Persons in Company Securities (Trading Policy).

-trading provisions of the Corporations Act.
+- 1.6.
+This policy: - 1.6.1. provides an outline of the insider trading and other relevant provisions of the Corporations Act; and - 1.6.2. sets out the rules relating to dealings by Designated Personsin Company Securities (Trading Policy). - 1.7.
+The Trading Policy is designed to assist in the prevention of breaches of the insider trading provisions of the Corporations Act.
 Ultimately, it is the responsibility of the Designated Persons to ensure compliance with the law when trading in Company Securities.